folio-org/folio-install/single-server.md

 ## Deploy a compatible FOLIO backend, enable for tenant

-The tagged release of `platform-complete` contains an `okapi-install.json` file which, when posted to Okapi, will download all the necessary backend modules as Docker containers, deploy them to the local system, and enable them for your tenant.
+The tagged release of `platform-core` contains an `okapi-install.json` file which, when posted to Okapi, will download all the necessary backend modules as Docker containers, deploy them to the local system, and enable them for your tenant.
 There is also a `stripes-install.json` file that will enable the frontend modules for the tenant and load the necessary permissions.

 1. Post data source information to the Okapi environment for use by deployed modules